sr320/LabDocs/protocols/RADseq.md

 >4 cycles of:
 >30 seconds on
 >59 seconds off
 >

+* Run a test gel of sonicated and un-sonicated product using a 1% Gel Red gel (50 mL 1X TAE with 2.5 uL GelRed).
+Load 10 uL each of the sonicated and unsonicated product to evaluate whether the desired size range is present.
+If sonication looks good, combine the two sonication pools from the same library together in a single 5 mL conical tube and proceed with the Qiagen PCR Purification in the next step.

+>
 >Ran a subset of sheared gDNA (5uL from each pool) on gel to verify final size range:
 >